Choosing Organic Foods For Your Infant or Toddler

 Is Nature’s One concerned about contaminants, and the purity of their ingredients?

 Absolutely!
 Nature’s One is proud to offer formulas that help you reduce your child’s exposure to contaminants by maintaining high purity standards for all of our ingredients.
-We include USDA certified organic ingredients whenever possible, test product ingredients for heavy metals like arsenic, lead, and mercury, and only source ingredients from suppliers who meet our high-quality standards.
+We include USDA certified organic ingredients whenever possible, only source ingredients from suppliers who meet our high-quality standards, and test our formulas for heavy metals like arsenic, lead, and mercury.

 We’re proud to say that our formulas have received the Clean Label Project’s Purity Award - awarded to products that meet their stringent standards for pesticide residues, heavy metals, bisphenols, and phthalates.
 Simply put, ingredient purity matters to us because we know it matters to you, too.